Your Ultimate Guide to Treating Genital Warts

 Cryotherapy

-Cryotherapy is where liquid nitrogen is applied to the affected area by a healthcare professional, blistering the warts and causing them to eventually fall off.
-Up to three treatments could be necessary, and healing usually takes one to three weeks.
-Cryotherapy is appropriate for external genital warts and has a very high success rate of 79%-88%[4], although there is a slight risk of scarring, with irritation and mild pain often occurring as a more commonly experienced side-effect.
+Cryotherapy is appropriate for external genital warts and has a very high success rate of 79%-88% [3].
+There is a slight risk of scarring, with irritation and mild pain often occurring as a side effect of the procedure.

-There are a number of protections you can take to reduce your chances of catching the HPV virus and developing genital warts.
-These include the following:
+There are a number of measures you can take to reduce your chances of catching the HPV virus and developing genital warts.
+These include: